 Check recommended boat and sail size.
 Note: If you also plan to use the system for code zero sails, the loads will be higher so max boat and sail size will be smaller.
-If using for multihulls downsize maximums by 10%.
+Check with sailmaker, rigger, or Harken if you have questions.